 Violence is never acceptable – and can never be justified.
-And yet thousands of families live with the big, dark secret that domestic violence is.
+And yet thousands of families live with the dark secret of domestic violence.

-At The Mary Foundation, we focus on the violence and aim to give the many vulnerable women and children a voice and support them in taking their first difficult steps toward a life without violence.
+At The Mary Foundation, we focus on the violence and aim to give the many vulnerable women and children a voice.
+We furthermore strive to support them in taking their first difficult steps toward a life without violence.